jamesmontemagno/FloatingActionButton-for-Xamarin.Android/README.md

-# Floating Action Button for Xamarin.Android
+# Floating Action Button for Xamarin.Android and Xamarin.Forms

 ** This library has now been deprecated by the new Android Support Design Library.
 Please see the full component for a sample: https://components.xamarin.com/view/xamandroidsupportdesign **